RobertDurfee/BinaryOptionDataCollector/README.md

 # BinaryOptionDataCollector
 Python script for minute-by-minute collection of index and FOREX prices into a MySQL database.

+**THIS NO LONGER WORKS.
+GOOGLE REMOVED A FEATURE REQUIRED BY THIS PROGRAM.**

 ### Disclaimer
 This is not production-worthy code!
 View this simply as a proof-of-concept.
 Preconditions are implicit.
 No error checking exists.